Pierre-Flener/Pierre-Flener.github.io/courses/COCP/slides/README.txt

 The course is held every autumn semester.

-The first half of the COCP course is the M4CO course and comprises the first 11 topics (T01 to T11): we use the MiniZinc language and toolchain (https://www.minizinc.org) in order to model various problems and run the models under solvers of various technologies (CP, SAT, MIP, local search, and hybrids thereof).
+The first half of the COCP course is the M4CO course and comprises the first 11 topics (T01 to T11, though topics T09 to T11 are incomplete have not been used or evolved for several years): we use the MiniZinc language and toolchain (https://www.minizinc.org) in order to model various problems and run the models under solvers of various technologies (CP, SAT, MIP, local search, and hybrids & portfolios thereof).

 The second half of the COCP course is now based on, and contributes to, the MiniCP teaching project (http://www.minicp.org), with files